-The Information Retrieval Facility (IRF) is an independent international research institute, based in Vienna, Austria, dedicated to the promotion and facilitation of research in the fields of information retrieval, data mining and machine learning on a large scale.
-A Scientific Board of leading experts in information retrieval, chaired by Keith van Rijsbergen, and committed to the concept of open science governs the IRF and its scientific agenda.
-The IRF provides a powerful semantic supercomputing infrastructure, and offers scientists unique freeof-charge access to test data collections.
+The Information Retrieval Facility (IRF) is an independent international research institute, based in Vienna, Austria, dedicated to the promotion and facilitation of research in the fields of information retrieval, data mining and machine learning on a large scale with a primary focus on patent retrieval.
+The IRF is controlled by a Scientific Board of leading experts in information retrieval, chaired by Keith van Rijsbergen, and committed to the concept of open science.
+The IRF provides a powerful semantic supercomputing infrastructure, and offers scientists unique free-of-charge access to test data collections.
 The IRF takes part in numerous research projects, e.g.: the development of semantic technologies, the processing of natural languages, automated image recognition, or the development of next generation search engines.
-By linking researchers with end-users from the industry the IRF nurtures a sustainable innovation cycle and ensures a high scientific standard and mutual acknowledgement of requirements and solutions.
+By linking researchers with endusers from the industry the IRF nurtures a sustainable innovation cycle and ensures a high scientific standard and mutual acknowledgement of requirements and solutions.

+MAREC

-MAREC Statistics
+Statistics